miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 # Medical-Image-Classification-AWS-SageMaker

-"This repo aims to classify skin as cancerous or non-cancerous using a skin cancer dataset."
+This repository contains a model for classifying whether a person has squamous cell carcinoma or adenocarcinoma based on the processing of chest scan data.
 In this repository, we will use AWS Sagemaker for training our model.

 **Dataset**

-You can find the medical dataset [here.](https://www.kaggle.com/datasets/kylegraupe/skin-cancer-binary-classification-dataset)
+You can find the medical dataset [here.]()

 **Installation**